RyanCHolder/Comparing-Single-Modalities/README.md

   Both testing functions will create new text files with the specified names, and will rewrite the file with the given name if it already exists.

+  Some warnings will be triggered by running the alg_testing script including the convolutional network classifier since the statistical data will be ignored for that classifier (statistical data doesn't fit the dimensional requirements), and the printing of the stastical results averages will involve a divide by zero.
+However, these warning can be ignored because the results are unaffected by this (stastical values during convolutional training will just be Nan)

   Notes:

     1 second windows with 50% overlap were used as time steps All invalid labels, as well as the amusement label from the WESAD data were ignored The meditation and baseline labels were combined into a non-stressed label